Exploring Our New Home: A Guide to Truro, Nova Scotia

 Craving a succulent meat pie or a traditional British breakfast?
 If so, the Great British Grub Café and Bakery is where you should head.
 They’re only open for breakfast and lunch, and there are daily delicious lunch specials and a variety of freshly baked meat pies and Cornish pasties.
 Pete only had time to grab a Guinness steak pie and fish cake to go, but it fueled him up for the afternoon.
 It’s comfort food at its finest.

-Great British Grub Cafe
+Great British Grub Café

 Other cafés worth mentioning: Red Knot Bakery, Aroma Mayo, Coffee Barn

-Victoria Park and The Railyard
+Victoria Park

-We also had no idea that at the southern end of Victoria Park is some of the best and most accessible mountain biking in Nova Scotia.
-The Railyward Mountain Bike Park has over 100 (40km) of trails and there is something for every skill level.
+We also had no idea that the southern end of Victoria Park is some of the best and most accessible mountain biking in Nova Scotia.
+The Railyward Mountain Bike Park has over 100 (40km) of trails, and there is something for every skill level.
 One of the trails that was open was the Reservoir Trail, an easy 6km loop that hugs the main water reservoir for Truro.
 Despite the grey skies, the leaves were in full autumn colour pop, and Pete only came across a couple of other cyclists and a few who were taking a nice fall walk.
-There’s so much more to explore and we can’t wait to get out again!
+There’s so much more to explore, and we can’t wait to get out again!

-Railyard Reservoir Trail sign
+Railyard Resevoir Trail 2

 Cobequid Trail

 Runners, walkers, and hikers rejoice as the Cobequid Trail runs right through the heart of Truro.
-It’s an 18 kms walking and bicycling trail network and it’s open year-round.
+It’s an 18 km walking and bicycling trail network, and it’s open year-round.
 One of the most scenic sections that we saw is the trail between the Old Barns and Cobequid Bay Lookoff trailhead.
-There are amazing views of the Cobequid Bay and Salmon River and many spots to watch the tidal bore.
-Inside tip – there is a small parking lot where he set off on his bike and went to the Old Barns where the trails starts.
-Click here for a detailed Cobequid Trail map.
+There are amazing views of Cobequid Bay and Salmon River and many spots to watch the tidal bore.
+Inside tip – there is a small parking lot where he set off on his bike and went to the Old Barns, where the trails start.

-Cobequid Trail from above
+Cobequid Trail 2

 Fundy Discovery Site

-The viewing chairs at the Truro Tidal Bore Discovery Centre
+Tidal Bore Discovery Centre 1

-The viewing chairs at the Truro Tidal Bore Discovery Centre Sign
+Tidal Bore Discovery Centre 2

 Civic Square